Home Life Moments My Situation UK NRI

 NRE (Non-Resident External) is for foreign-earned money you bring into India — fully repatriable, interest tax-free in India.
 NRO (Non-Resident Ordinary) is for India-source income (rent, dividends, gifts received in India).
 FCNR is a foreign-currency fixed deposit (USD, GBP, EUR, AUD, JPY).
 For UK-based NRIs, GBP-denominated FCNR is genuinely useful when GBP rates are competitive — sometimes more than for US-based NRIs.

-Banks that handle UK-based NRIs cleanly
+Which banks handle UK-based NRIs cleanly

 Documents you'll be asked for